ご利用について

 Anal cancer can recur (come back) after it has been treated.

-There are different types of treatment for patients with anal cancer.
+There are different types of treatment for people with anal cancer.

 The following types of treatment are used: